Try the Full Power of Brosix with 10% lifetime discount!

 5. Do sudoku or some other brain exercise.

-Improving your ability to communicate with others ultimately begins by focusing on you.
+Improving your ability to communicate with others ultimately begins with focusing on yourself.

 You can’t improve something if you don’t know it’s broken.
+Open communication isn’t just beneficial; it’s essential.
 Sadly, though, many employees hold back from sharing their thoughts or opinions because they’re afraid.

-One idea for better communication is to establish a suggestion box, physically or virtually.
-Or designate a person of confidence to collect team feedback.
+Fight poor communication and encourage transparency by following some best practices.
+These include establishing a suggestion box (physically or virtually) or designating a person of confidence to collect team feedback.
 But keep it anonymous.
-Anonymity allows your team to openly share their thoughts and ideas free from the uncertainty of negative consequences.
+Anonymity allows your team to openly share their thoughts and ideas, free from the uncertainty of negative consequences.

 Don’t just check in with your team (although that’s also important).
-Recognize them regularly.
+Make it a point to recognize them regularly.
+This allows team members to feel connected.

-It’s a good idea to hold in-person or virtual meetings every few weeks or months.
-Use the time to discuss projects or issues, invite feedback, or just listen to complaints.
+Holding in-person or virtual meetings every few weeks or months is a good idea.
+Use the time to discuss projects or issues, invite and give feedback, or just listen to complaints.
 Organize virtual coffee sessions or virtual toasts to celebrate events, shared successes, or employee milestones.

-While team communication issues are inherently unique, a few methods for rectifying them remain time-tested.
+While team communication issues are inherently unique, a few methods for rectifying them remain time-tested and can ultimately benefit your whole team.

 What ideas can you implement?
 Not sure where to start?
 Consider Brosix.
 With the right mix of communication, collaboration, productivity, and security features, it’s built to improve team communication.
 Give it a try!